2016 tax rate is 4.699%

 Tax Sale Update

-The 2017 Tax Sale has not yet been determined.
+The 2017 Tax Sale is tentatively scheduled for September 13, 2017.
 Please check back for updates.

 There was no tax sale held in 2016.
 All 2015 delinquencies were satisfied.